tkem/openlap/README.md

 require Carrera® Control Unit firmware version 3.31 or higher.
 Carrera® Check Lane support requires at least firmware version 3.36.

-Open Lap is available as an Android app on [Google Play](https://play.google.com/store/apps/details?id=at.co.kemmer.openlap).
+The Android version is available on [Google Play](https://play.google.com/store/apps/details?id=at.co.kemmer.openlap).
 You may also want to join the [Beta testing program](https://play.google.com/apps/testing/at.co.kemmer.openlap) to